steqeq/0000/docs/reference/env-variables.rst

       - ``1:0-8``

     * - | ``HSA_ENABLE_SDMA``
-        | Enables the use of DMA engines in all copy directions (Host-to-Device, Device-to-Host, Device-to-Device), when using any of the following APIs:
+        | Enables the use of direct memory access (DMA) engines in all copy directions (Host-to-Device, Device-to-Host, Device-to-Device), when using any of the following APIs:
         | ``hsa_memory_copy``,
         | ``hsa_amd_memory_fill``,
         | ``hsa_amd_memory_async_copy``,